 Lice are generally uncommon in healthy adult pets, however mite infestation is seen regularly.
-Just like fleas we often see more problems with mites during the spring and summer as the parasites become more active, our animals are also spending more time meeting others and more time outdoors.
+Just like fleas, we often see more problems with mites during the spring and summer.
+This is because the parasites become more active.
+Our animals are also spending more time meeting others and more time outdoors.

 Prevention of parasites is always much easier than cure – there are several different monthly treatments that can prevent infection with fleas and mites.

-For treatment the same products can often be used, but we may also need other treatments on top such as antibiotics or anti-inflammatory medications to reduce secondary infection and inflammation.
+For treatment the same products can often be used.
+However, we may also need other treatments on top such as antibiotics or anti-inflammatory medications to reduce secondary infection and inflammation.

 To treat fleas it is also very important that an insecticide spray is used in the house to kill the other life stages of the parasite that live happily off the animal.

-Sometimes it is something in their food which is causing a reaction, animals can be very itchy but it usually isn’t seasonal, so they will be scratching at all times of the year.
-This can be investigated by a trial of a hypoallergenic diet – these diets contain novel proteins, this is a protein that your pet is unlikely to have eaten before and so is less likely to be allergic to.
+Why is my pet scratching?
+Food could be a reason.
+Sometimes it is something in their food which is causing a reaction.
+Animals can be very itchy but it usually isn’t seasonal, so they will be scratching at all times of the year.
+This can be investigated by a trial of a hypoallergenic diet.
+These diets contain novel proteins.
+This is a protein that your pet is unlikely to have eaten before and so is less likely to be allergic to.

 If your cat or dog seems to only become itchy at certain times of year, such as spring and summer, then it is more likely they have an allergy to something in the environment e.g. tree or grass pollen.

-Medication comes in many forms including shampoos, sprays, creams, tablets and injections and the medication used would depend on each individual case.
+Medication comes in many forms.
+From shampoos, sprays, creams, tablets and injections and the medication it would depend on each individual case.